When is a noise assessment required?

-Those Satanic Overlords at the HSE have handily provided a nice table on this in L108, page 12 for the eternally curious.
-This says:
+Those Satanic Overlords at the HSE have handily provided a nice table on this in L108, page 12:

 Any noise data provided by the manufacturer of the tool or equipment being used.

 Or even a phone app can give you a pointer, but if you do go down this route, make sure it is a good app and not one of the myriad of a bit rubbish free or sub £1.99 apps.
 The one I have used and would recommend is SPL Pro.
 It's not good enough for a noise assessment but is helpful as a general indicator if whether a proper assessment is needed.

 Remember if there is no proof or record of something being done then it didn't happen.
 And it's always better to have done the right thing and got a result they disagree with than to be thought not to have tried at all.